-Assume an accident for which you are clearly responsible: You run a red light, strike another car and injure the driver.
+For instance, you run a red light, strike another car and injure the driver.
 Your liability coverage obliges the company to defend you — in court, if necessary — and pay claims to the other driver for vehicle damage and bodily injuries, including medical and hospital costs, rehabilitation, nursing care, and possibly lost income and money for pain and suffering.
-(The liability section of your policy does not compensate you for damage to your own car or any injuries to you.
-They are covered by other parts of the policy.)

 How much coverage do you have?

 Insurance companies use a shorthand to describe their liability coverage, and even if you understand the lingo, it might not be immediately apparent how much coverage you carry.